 Leadership

 Denise Barbosa Lane – Co-Founder/Executive Director – Denise began her career in management, with a BS from the University of Massachusetts at Boston in Management with a double concentration in Finance and Marketing.
 Denise also has an MBA from the Simmons School of Management.
 Denise has over 20 years of banking experience which culminated in the office of the CIO as a Strategic Business Consultant.
 Denise also served as a consultant for a medical software company on sales and service related matters.
 Denise manages the sales, contracts and implementation of all of RMK’s programing.
 She serves as Program Director for our school-based programs overseeing 20-25 part-time employees and interns.
 She is proud of her Cape Verdean descent and has three multicultural students attending Easton Public Schools.

-Kelly Ann Lamb, M.A. – Co-Founder/President – Kelly began her career as a scientist studying Epigenetics, where she specialized in experimental design.
+Kelly Ann Lamb, M.A. – Co-Founder, President, Director of Education and Programs – Kelly began her career as a scientist studying Epigenetics, where she specialized in experimental design.
 In 2009, Kelly co-founded Ethnicity & Disease Community Empowerment Center working to address the healthcare gap in BIPOC and immigrant communities, designing patient education programs, clinical trials to improve patient outcomes, and cultural competency trainings for healthcare professionals.
 In 2012, she began working on resource access issues in the foster care system, eventually becoming an advocate and serving as Vice President of Massachusetts Alliance For Families.
 Kelly helped design and advocate for the Behavioral Health Partners Program, utilizing the skills and knowledge of experienced foster parents to help foster parents struggling to meet their child’s behavioral health needs.
-She also consults for the Department of Children and Families working to address systemic issues experienced by Foster Parents that ultimately harm the children in their care.
+In this role, she also consulted for the Department of Children and Families working to address systemic issues experienced by Foster Parents that ultimately harm the children in their care.
 In 2019, she co-founded RMK after her daughter experienced multiple racial incidents in Kindergarten.
-Kelly is responsible for resource and program development, custom designing Diversity, Equity and Inclusion programs for schools and other non-profits.
-Kelly’s amazing experience in advocacy and program development and design in multiple sectors has been a wonderful asset to the organization.
-Kelly has three multiracial students in Easton Public School.
+In her role as Director of Education and Programs, she designs innovative curriculum, develops youth leadership experiences, and leads professional development that equips educators to create truly inclusive learning environments.
+Kelly has built partnerships with schools, universities, and community organizations while also securing the funding that makes RMK’s work possible.
+Her passion is rooted in the belief that belonging is the foundation for learning, and that representation and equity in education benefit all children.
+Through her leadership, Raising Multicultural Kids is helping transform classrooms into spaces of belonging, resilience, and possibility.

 Maria Monteiro – Vice President – Maria is a Senior Integration Analyst on the Interface Engineering Team at Boston Medical Center.
 She has a Bachelors in Biology with a Pre-Med concentration from Manhattanville College.
 Maria has been a member of RMK since inception and she has one multicultural student in Easton Public Schools.

-Angela Clark – Treasurer Angela is President of Diversity and Inclusion at Robinhood Investments.
-In her current role, she develops, manages and helps set the direction for DE&I processes across the enterprise, creating a culture of inclusion.
-Prior to joining Robinhood, Angela received her Bachelor of Arts from Boston College in 1996 and a Master of Science degree from Boston College in 1998.
-She also holds the FINRA Principal Series 7 and 63 licenses.
+Angela Clark – Treasurer Angela works at Massachusetts Office of the Attorney General as the Chief of Organizational Diversity, Equity & Inclusion.
+She previously served as President of Diversity and Inclusion at Robinhood Investments, and Vice President of Diversity and Inclusion at Fidelity.
+In her current role, she develops, manages and helps set the direction for DE&I processes to create a culture of inclusion for all six bureaus of the AGO.
+The Attorney General is the chief lawyer and law enforcement officer of the Commonwealth of Massachusetts, who also serves as an advocate and resource for the Commonwealth, its residents and businesses.
+The six bureaus are responsible protecting consumers, combating fraud and corruption, protecting civil rights, and promoting meaningful economic recovery.
+Angela received her Bachelor of Arts from Boston College in 1996 and a Master of Science degree from Boston College in 1998.
+She also holds the FINRA Principal Series 7 and 63 licenses and is an adjunct Professor at Boston College for Multicultural Studies and Diversity and Inclusion Strategies.

 Jacqueline (Jackie) Grant – Secretary – Jackie has a BS in Business Management from Bentley University.
-She is a Client Accounting Manager at a law firm in Boston, where she has worked for 23 years.
-She has been a member of RMK since June 2020.
+She is a Client Accounting Manager at Skadden, Arps, Slate, Meagher & Flom LLP & Affiliates, where she has worked for 25 years.
+She has been a board member of RMK since June 2020.
 Jackie and her husband have two multicultural students attending Easton Public Schools.

+Leadership